autarch/blog.urth.org/content/posts/2023-12-28-eating-vegan-in-taiwan.md

 ## Tourists in Taiwan

 People in Taiwan are generally quite friendly with visitors.
-If you learn even a little Mandarin, people will make an effort to communicate with you.
-Sometimes they'll even try English, but the average worker in a restaurant or store probably speaks little to no English (or if they do they're not comfortable _speaking_ it, though they may understand some of what you say).
+If you learn even a little Mandarin, people will make an effort to communicate with you. ~~Sometimes they'll even try English, but the average worker in a restaurant or store probably speaks little to no English (or if they do they're not comfortable _speaking_ it, though they may understand some of what you say).~~

+Edit February, 2024: I've realized that there's very much a generational divide here in regards to English.
+Many younger people (< 40 or so) I've encounted in stores are willing to try speaking English than on my first trips to Taiwan.
+Older people still do not speak English.
+That said, you're still going to have a better experience as a vegan if you don't rely on English.

 ## Do You Need to Speak Mandarin to Eat Vegan in Taiwan?